shiva16/ccbrmllab/README.md

 # NLP :

+1. What is the fundamental requirement to data classification ?
+Support your reason with an example.
-1. How was the open.io problem fixed in the english2hindi prediction example.
+2. How was the open.io problem fixed in the english2hindi prediction example.
-2. What is a GRU and its role.
+3. What is a GRU and its role.
 Conduce its functions in bi-directional and multi-perspective lstms with an example.

 # IMAGE PROCESSING :